Skip to main content

 This approach is rooted in economic theory, positing that at a certain threshold, a financial inducement transitions from a permissible encouragement to an undue influence that vitiates consent.
 The 30% cap on the cost of self-only coverage is a regulatory judgment on this point of transition.

-Critiques of this framework argue that any financial incentive, regardless of size, inherently compromises voluntariness by linking the disclosure of protected to monetary gain or loss.
+Critiques of this framework argue that any financial incentive, regardless of size, inherently compromises voluntariness by linking the disclosure of protected health information to monetary gain or loss.
 This perspective contends that the only truly voluntary program would be one with no financial incentives attached, where participation is motivated solely by the intrinsic health benefits offered.

 The counterargument is that without incentives, participation rates would be too low for the programs to have a meaningful impact on public health and healthcare costs.